billp/TermiNetwork/README.md

 ```swift
 try?
 TNCall(route: APIFoodRouter.categories, cachePolicy: .reloadIgnoringLocalCacheData, timeoutInterval: 5).start(onSuccess: onSuccess, onFailure: onFailure)
 ```
+> More info about cachePolicy you can find at Apple's documentation: https://developer.apple.com/documentation/foundation/nsurlrequest.cachepolicy

 ## UIImageView Extension
 You can use the **setRemoteImage** method of UIImageView to download an image from a remote server